raj-k19/project2/README.md

 # creation of file local divice

-This is my 2 project
+This is my 2 project.

 created by raj.